muldjord/skyscraper/docs/USECASE.md

 Now, let's dig in!

 ### You have some files but no information
 You probably installed Skyscraper in order to get some data and artwork on your frontend game lists.
 So let's say that you have a bunch of Super Nintendo files you wish to populate with data.
-You'd first gather some data into the Skyscraper resource cache and then generate a game list using the cached data.
+You'd first gather some data into the Skyscraper resource cache and then generate a game list using the cached data afterwards.
+So it's a two-step process.

 ![Skyscraper flowchart](resources/skyscraper_overview_chart.png)